 No longer can fund investments be made using a single yardstick

-LPs need to take better control of the segmentation in the technology asset class, especially since maturing technology evolution will have its feet in every market segment, including crossovers to other asset classes.
+LPs need to better control the segmentation in the technology asset class, especially since maturing technology evolution will have its feet in every market segment, including crossovers to other asset classes.

 VC funds need to be pushed apart to yield less overlap and provide complementary investment strategies rather than an 80% overlap.
 That, with the requirement to start new VC funds with GPs who have had early-stage CEO operating success, allows VCs to better align with the needs of the entrepreneur and fundamentally improve the chances for high-yield returns.